-You may have an idea of the awning you want in your mind, but before you can progress any further you’ll need to know what to look for.
+You may have an idea of the awning type that you want in your mind, but before you can progress any further you’ll need to know what to look for.
 Each type of garden canopy offers its own unique benefits – so make sure you consider your needs before making your purchase.
 Most awning companies categorise the different awning types in the same way.
-Read on to understand a little more about your options.
+Read on to understand a little more about what the different awning types are.

 When most people think of an awning, they have a wall-mounted patio design in mind.
 These are fixed to a wall and extend outwards over a seating or smoking area.